-This five-week program will explore several global Indigenous perspectives on architecture, traditional design methodologies, and materials.
-Participants will delve into the history, function, and contemporary explorations and appropriations of Indigenous design and architecture.
+This five-week program will explore several global Indigenous perspectives on architecture, art, traditional design methodologies, and materials.
+Participants will delve into history, function, and contemporary explorations and appropriations.
 As artists, architects, designers, and community leaders, we will discuss our respective roles in the process of place-making.
 Participants will bring their own diverse perspectives and backgrounds, and will discover other types of knowledge and processes that can inform their studio practices, public art, community, and architecture based practices.

 What does the program offer?

 Residencies offer structured programs where artists, curators, and other arts professionals come together to create work and discuss pertinent themes.
 Through peer interaction, discussion groups, studio work, formal lectures, and studio visits from world-renowned visiting artists and curators, participants gain new ideas and insights that can be applied to creative exploration and professional development of their work.

 Who should apply?